-Minoxidil is a widely used hair loss solution that’s applied to the scalp twice a day.
-It has excellent success rates for both preventing further hair loss and helping hair regrow, especially for those in the early stages of hair loss.
+Minoxidil is a widely used hair regrowth treatment that’s applied to the scalp twice a day.
+It has excellent success rates for both preventing further hair loss and helping to stimulate hair growth, especially for those in the early stages of hair loss.

-ISHRS researchers found Minoxidil to be moderately to very effective in 84% of people with male pattern baldness .
+Researchers from the International Society Of Hair Restoration Surgery (ISHRS) found Minoxidil to be moderately to very effective in 84% of people with male pattern baldness .
+Minoxidil is also a popular hair growth treatment for women who are suffering from female pattern baldness.
 Check out these Minoxidil before and after photos to see the results.

-Finasteride and Dutasteride are commonly prescribed for treating male pattern baldness.
+Finasteride and Dutasteride are commonly prescribed as a hair loss treatment for men.
 They work by preventing your body from converting testosterone into DHT, reducing the impact on your hair follicles.

 DHT blockers are usually only suitable for men with pattern baldness.
 So if you have FFA or traction alopecia, these won’t help.
 Find out which is better for hair loss, Finasteride vs Dutasteride.

-Hair transplants are a permanent way to address your hair loss.
-Healthy hair follicles are taken from the back or side of your head and implanted in your temples where the hairline has receded.
-After a few months the hair starts to grow, giving you a full, natural-looking hairline.
+A temple hair transplant is a permanent way to address your hair loss.
+In a temple hair transplant, healthy hair follicles are taken from the back or side of your head and implanted in your temples where the hairline has receded.
+After a few months, you’ll start to see new hair growth along with a full, natural-looking hairline.